Anushri08/saas-project/README.md

-This above is a minor job finding project, capable of finding jobs from a given list.
+This above is a job finding project, capable of finding jobs from a given list.